Christchurch to Queenstown Road Trip: Best Stops and Itinerary

 Cromwell (rest stop)

-Cromwell is a small town near Lake Dunstan.
-It was once a mining town but is now known for growing some of the country’s best fruit.
 It’s a good spot to break up the last part of your drive from Christchurch to Queenstown.
-There’s a small retail park there which has a selection of bakeries and cafes – I’d highly recommend the Cromwell Bakery for their pies.
+There’s a small retail park there with a selection of bakeries and a cafe.
+I highly recommend the Cromwell Bakery for its pies.

 Extra stop: Gibbston Valley

-How long to spend in Gibbston Valley: a couple of hours at a winery
+How long to spend in Gibbston Valley: A couple of hours at a winery

-Gibbston Valley is known as the ‘Valley of the Vines’ and is one of New Zealand’s most famous wine-growing areas.
-It’s the perfect stop between Christchurch and Queenstown to do some wine tasting (if you’re not driving, of course).
+It’s the perfect stop between Christchurch and Queenstown for wine tasting (if you’re not driving).
 This region in Central Otago is particularly famous for its Pinot Noir red wine.

-A great option for wine tasting is Gibbston Valley Winery.
+A great option for wine tasting is Gibbston Valley Winery

 Wanaka (detour)

-How long to spend in Wanaka: at least one day
+How long to spend in Wanaka: At least one day

 Fondly known as Queenstown’s little sister, the small town sits in Mount Aspiring National Park on the shores of Lake Wanaka.
 It’s the home of the iconic Roys Peak hike and the famous Wanaka Tree.